CSA-Profiles CRAC format#

 The CNEC’s threshold side depends on the nature of the OperationalLimitSet’s Terminal which must reference an existing line in the network and which also defines the CNEC’s network element:

-• if the line is a CGMES.Terminal1 or a CGMES.Terminal_Boundary_1 in PowSyBl, the threshold of the CNEC is on the left side
+• if the line is a CGMES.Terminal1 or a CGMES.Terminal_Boundary_1 in PowSyBl, the threshold of the CNEC is on the side one

-• if the line is a CGMES.Terminal2 or a CGMES.Terminal_Boundary_2 in PowSyBl, the threshold of the CNEC is on the right side
+• if the line is a CGMES.Terminal2 or a CGMES.Terminal_Boundary_2 in PowSyBl, the threshold of the CNEC is on the side two

 If the AssessedElement is inBaseCase and the limit is a PATL, a preventive FlowCNEC is added as well.